What is the Biblical cure for neurosis and anxiety-depressive disorder?

 A Biblical cure for chronic anxiety

-There’s always trouble in this world.
+There’s always trouble in this world and an enemy out to destroy us.
 Stand up, take up your cross daily (Luke (9:23).
 Turn your life to Jesus and ask Him to heal you.
 Only He can save you.
 (Matthew 16:24-2)

 “… we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope…”